| Building Envelope

 -

-present multiple uses – and aesthetic appeal – in hotels and restaurants.
+multiple uses - and aesthetic appeal - in hotels and

 The Vocabulary of Building Envelopes

-measure the amount of heat that will move through material rather than
+words, they measure the amount of heat that will move through

 |